commercetools/sphere-node-product-csv-sync/README.md

 General command line options can be seen by simply executing the command `node lib/run`.
 ```
 ./bin/product-csv-sync

-  Usage: run [globals] [sub-command] [options]
+  Usage: product-csv-sync [globals] [sub-command] [options]

   Commands:

+    import [options]
-    import [options]       Import your products from CSV into your SPHERE.IO project.
+       Import your products from CSV into your SPHERE.IO project.

+    state [options]
-    state [options]        Allows to publish, unpublish or delete (all) products of your SPHERE.IO project.
+       Allows to publish, unpublish or delete (all) products of your SPHERE.IO project.

+    export [options]
-    export [options]       Export your products from your SPHERE.IO project to CSV using.
+       Export your products from your SPHERE.IO project to CSV using.

+    template [options]
-    template [options]     Create a template for a product type of your SPHERE.IO project.
+       Create a template for a product type of your SPHERE.IO project.

   Options: